graphql/graphiql/packages/monaco-graphql/README.md

 - [webpack example](https://github.com/graphql/graphiql/tree/main/examples/monaco-graphql-webpack/) using plain javascript, shows how to change schemas
 - [vite + react example](https://stackblitz.com/edit/monaco-graphql-react-vite?file=src%2FApp.tsx&terminal=dev) - minimal example with variables (C)JSON support using react
-- [live demo](https://monaco-graphql.netlify.com) of the monaco webpack example (prompts for github access token!)
+- [live demo](https://monaco-graphql.netlify.com) of the monaco webpack example (prompts for GitHub access token!)

 > **NOTE:** This is in pre-release state as we build towards GraphiQL 2.0.x. [`codemirror-graphql`](https://github.com/graphql/graphiql/tree/main/packages/codemirror-graphql) has more features (such as JSON variables validation) and is more stable.